Henry Yao

 Emma Li

-Emma is a rising junior at Mission San Jose High School.
+Emma is a senior at Mission San Jose High School.
 She is a self-driven STEM girl who is particularly passionate about competition math.
-Emma is a two-time Math Prize for Girls qualifier, a two-time AIME qualifier, AMC 10 DHR, and an AMC 8 perfect scorer.
+Emma is a USAMO qualifier, a Math Prize for Girls Honorable Mention (Top 20) and three-time qualifier, a three-time AIME qualifier, AMC 10 DHR, and an AMC 8 perfect scorer.
 She placed 3rd individual and 1st in the team category in her Mathcounts Chapter and won 7th place in her grade for Mathleague national championships.
 Additionally, Emma has competed in quite a few girls math competitions, placing in the Top 3 Individual for Girls in Math at Yale 2022.
 Besides participating in math contests, Emma also has experience as a teacher of AMC8 and AMC10 classes, and as a problem writer for local math competitions.
 Outside of competition math, Emma enjoys physics, coding, and participating in science and engineering fairs.
 She is a USACO Gold Division contestant, as well as a two-time Broadcom MASTER and a Broadcom semifinalist.
 She looks forward to passing down her knowledge and experience to younger students, especially girls, and inspiring them to pursue interests in STEM.

 Baiyu Zhu